yugabyte/yugabyte-db/docs/content/latest/admin/yb-admin.md

 #### list_tablets_for_tablet_server

-Lists all tablets for the specified tablet server.
+Lists all tablets for the specified tablet server (YB-TServer).

 **Syntax**